RoyalIcing/GLAArrayEditing/README.md

 ### Get changes

-Use the edit method of `GLAArrayEditor` to track changes such as the added, removed or replaced objects.
+Use the `-changesMadeInBlock:` method of `GLAArrayEditor` to track the added, removed, or replaced objects.
 Its return value provides access these combined changes as simple properties.

 ### Indexers